philschanely/course-web1/src/pages/activities/course-project.md

 Next create a desktop-based project in InVision using the account you set up earlier in the course. *Be sure to add your professor as a collaborator on the project.*

-Finally use the Craft plugin in Sketch to connect to your InVision account.
+Finally use the Craft plugin in Figma to connect to your InVision account.
 Sync these two style tiles art boards to InVision.
 You do not need to link them together in InVision in any way; your professor will simply find them in your project.

 Watch this rough cut video demonstrating how to complete Style Tiles and sync them to InVision: